 The cheeses are rolled in salted ash giving its rind flavour.
 It has a clean, bright and earthy flavour which balances smooth with firm textures.
 It looks and tastes phenomenal. if you’re looking for a lovely, creamy goat’s cheese, this is the one to try.

 You may think you know Camembert, but you can’t possibly if you’ve not tried the original AOC version.
 There’s a reason this is the most copied cheese in the world – it’s amazing and so superior to its copies it will seem like a different cheese altogether.

 Camembert de Normandie AOC is required by law to be made only with unpasteurised milk which distinguishes itself from any supermarket version.
 It was rumoured to be first made by a farmer in Normandy in 1791 who followed advice from a priest who came from Brie, so these two famous cheeses have the same origins.

-The cheese was famously issued to French troops during World War 1 and has become part of the French culture as a result.
+This cheese discovery was famously issued to French troops during World War 1 and has become part of the French culture as a result.
 We now enjoy it all over the world and is one of the most celebrated cheeses of our age.
 If you love Camembert, make sure you try the Camembert de Normandie AOC.